-Join Garrick Chow for an in-depth discussion in this video Playback controls, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Playback controls, part of Learning iTunes 12.

 - In this movie I want to provide a brief overview of some of the basic playback controls found in iTunes.
 Now we'll get into much more detailed looks at playback options when we get into the chapter on playing your content, but for now I just want to introduce you to the necessary controls to get us through this chapter and the following chapter on importing our content.
 Again, if you haven't yet imported any music into your library don't worry this is just an overview and you can just sit back and watch.
 Basically, you'll find the playback controls here in the upper left hand corner of the iTunes window.
 Currently only the play button is available because I have no songs selected in my library.

 So I can browse through and find a song I wanna play.
 I can click once to select it and the quickest way to play a song is to just double click it. (rock music) And now the song's playing.
 Notice the play button has become a pause button and now we have the rewind and fast forward buttons available as well.
 Clicking the pause button obviously pauses the song.
 And now it's the play button again.
 And clicking that plays the song from where we left off. (rock music) Now, I'll just pause it again.

 Now double clicking the song always starts it from the beginning even if you double click the song that's currently playing. (rock music) So, don't double click tracks unless you want to start them over again.
 Either use the play button or use the space bar on your keyboard which acts as the play/pause button for iTunes as well. (rock music) Now the fast forward and rewind buttons work in two different ways depending on if you just click them or if you hold them down. (rock music) Holding down the buttons either fast forward the current song, or rewinds it.